How Much Does a 3D Printer Cost?

 Professional desktop 3D printers are generally optimized for ease of use.
 DIY 3D printers and hobbyist printers often require more tinkering to get the settings dialed in, whereas regular maintenance or changing materials on traditional industrial machines can involve time-consuming tasks that require a skilled operator.

 Post-processing workflows vary by 3D printing process, but in most cases include cleaning parts and removing supports or excess material.
-There are solutions to automate some of these tasks; for example, Formlabs Form Wash and Form Cure simplify the washing and post-curing workflow for Formlabs SLA 3D printers, and Fuse Sift offers a turnkey post-processing and powder recovery system for the Fuse 1 SLS printer.
+There are solutions to automate some of these tasks; for example, Form Wash and Form Cure simplify the washing and post-curing workflow for SLA 3D printers, and Fuse Sift offers a turnkey post-processing and powder recovery system for Fuse Series SLS printers.

 To achieve high-quality parts, more advanced processes like SLA and SLS don’t require time-consuming steps, but FDM parts will need lengthy manual post-processing to improve the quality and remove layer lines.